 Research topics and projects

-We do experimental research that focuses on the quantum physics of electron spin ensembles in semiconductor devices.
-Current projects study electron spin manipulation, transport and dephasing for ensembles, electron many-body effects, and quantum state transfer between spin states and optical pulses.
+We do experimental research that focuses on the quantum physics of electron spin ensembles and nuclear spin ensembles in semiconductor devices.
+Current projects study electron spin manipulation and dephasing for ensembles, electron many-body effects, and quantum state transfer between spin states and optical pulses.
 Our work has a basis in expertise on conventional semiconductors such as GaAs, but we currently mainly explore new material systems such as color centers in wide-band-gap materials (e.g. SiC), 2D materials, and organic or hybrid organic-inorganic molecular systems.
 We use electron transport methods, optical pump-probe techniques and quantum optical techniques.
-Our work contributes to fundamental research on quantum theory for complex systems, and to the development of new applications in the area of quantum information technology and spintronics, our focus is on fundamental studies of quantum coherent dynamics in solid-state devices.
+While there is a clear link to application-driven research on quantum information technology and spintronics, our focus is on fundamental studies of quantum coherent dynamics in solid-state devices.

 Scroll down to find more information on facilities and the research projects: